dchrostowski/investopedia_simulator_api/README.md

 This is a work-in-progress.
 I am actively developing as of 2019-02-15.
 Currently you can basically read your stock portfolio.
 I'm planning on adding support for trading stocks and options and whatever else others or myself would find useful.

 ## Authentication
-Because Investopedia put a recaptcha puzzle thing on their login page, every three months you will need to get a new session cookie value manually.
+Investopedia put a recaptcha puzzle thing on their login page so that **every 3 months you will need to manually get a new session cookie value for this to work.**.
 Fortunately, that's pretty easy, doesn't take much time, and wasn't often enough to deter me from starting this project.
-This is what you need to do every three months:
+I am currently looking to find a way to refresh the session cookie so that the session can live indefinitely.
+Anyway this is what you need to do every three months:

 1. Go to investopedia.com login screen
 2. Solve recaptcha